 Charities we support.

-Adventures For Singles Cares Charity – Children International!
+Adventures For Solo Travelers Cares Charity – Children International!

 Please sponsor a girl or boy today with CI!
 The rewards far exceed the meager $25 per month it costs to sponsor a child.
-Read my experience below with 8 year old Jandry to see what a wonderful emotional rendezvous it is to meet your sponsored child.
+Read my experience below with 8-year-old Jandry to see what a wonderful emotional rendezvous it is to meet your sponsored child.
 Our charitable efforts are what makes AFS Travelers a distinguished group for travel group for solo travelers.

 I love Children International and World Vision.
 You can choose a child from Angola to Zululand.
 But why not consider a child closer to home, one you can actually meet!